nvieira-mcgill/alala/docs/index.rst

 This line will do the following:

-     1. From the list of detected sources, take those within the 80th and 90th percentile flux, and use them to build an empirical effective point-spread-function (ePSF)
+     1. Using image segmentation, find all sources in the image, and discard overly elongated or extremely large sources (default: exclude sources with elongation > 1.4 and/or area > 500 square pix.)
+     2. Using the remaining sources, empirically obtain the effective Point Spread Function (ePSF) of the image
-     2. Fit this ePSF to **all** detected sources to obtain a PSF-fit flux
+     3. Fit this ePSF to **all** sources previously detected by astrometry.net to obtain a PSF-fit flux
-     3. Compute the instrumental magnitude of **all** detected sources
+     4. Compute the instrumental magnitude of **all** detected sources
-     4. Query an external catalog for sources whose RA and Dec puts them within 2 pixels of our detected sources, and for all matches, obtain the catalog magnitude
+     5. Query an external catalog for sources whose RA and Dec puts them within 2 pixels of our detected sources, and for all matches, obtain the catalog magnitude
-     5. Use sigma-clipping to obtain the mean, median and standard deviation of the offset between the instrumental and catalog magnitudes, i.e., the zero point
+     6. Use sigma-clipping to obtain the mean, median and standard deviation of the offset between the instrumental and catalog magnitudes, i.e., the zero point
-     6. Add this zero point to the instrumental magnitude to obtain the calibrated magnitudes for **all** sources
+     7. Add this zero point to the instrumental magnitude to obtain the calibrated magnitudes for **all** sources

 Note that the instrumental magnitude is computed as: